selesse/codejam2012/README.md

 You can see this if you just run the server and it printlns the ceremony id, but there's a JSON error.

+When we tested, we were able to send the emails, but just unable to display the token.

 Assumptions: